 The required torque is proportional to (a) the rate of change of orientation, and (b) the angular momentum of the gyro.
 Therefore an accurate rate-of-turn gyro must spin at exactly the right speed, not too fast or too slow.
 (This is in contrast to the directional gyro and the artificial horizon gyro, which just have to spin “fast enough”.)

 Many rate gyros incorporate a sneaky trick.
-They spin around the pitch-wise (ZX) plane, with the top of the gyro spinning toward the rear.
+They spin around the pitch-wise (ZX) plane, with the top of the gyro spinning toward the front.
 They also use a spring that is weak enough to allow the gyro to precess a little in the roll-wise (YZ) direction.
 In a turn to the left, precession will tilt the gyro a little to the right.
 That means that during a turn, the gyro’s tilt compensates for the airplane’s bank, leaving the gyro somewhat more aligned with the earth’s vertical axis.
 The goal, apparently, is to create an instrument that more nearly indicates heading change (relative to the earth’s vertical axis) rather than simply rotation in the airplane’s yaw-wise (XY) plane, which is not exactly horizontal during the turn.
-Since the relationship between bank angle and rate of turn depends on airspeed, load factor, et cetera, this trick can’t possibly achieve the goal except under special conditions.
+Since the relationship between bank angle and rate of turn depends on airspeed, load factor, et cetera, this trick cannot possibly do the job perfectly.